 Of all Navigator cruise ship cabins, 767 (or 48%) have private balcony views.
-569 are with 3rd/4th bed, and there are 81 Virtual Balcony cabins.
+569 are with a 3rd/4th bed, and there are 81 Virtual Balcony cabins.
 Wheelchair accessible are 27 staterooms.
-Total number of cabin categories is 29, including the "Guaranteed" categories W-Suite, X-Balcony, Y-Oceanview, and Z-Inside.
+The total number of cabin categories is 29, including the "Guaranteed" categories W-Suite, X-Balcony, Y-Oceanview, and Z-Inside.

-- All Navigator of the Seas Suites have king bed, large-size bathroom (whirlpool bathtub, separate shower), vanity area, walk-in closet, large living area (queen-size sofabed, dining area/pantry, wet bar, kitchen, dining table), private balcony (sliding floor-ceiling doors, whirlpool bathtub, sunloungers).
+- All of the Navigator of the Seas Suites have a king bed, large-size bathroom (whirlpool bathtub, separate shower), vanity area, walk-in closet, large living area (queen-size sofabed, dining area/pantry, wet bar, kitchen, dining table), private balcony (sliding floor-ceiling doors, whirlpool bathtub, sun loungers).

-- Guests in all Suites (excluding Junior Suites only) enjoy the following bonus amenities: Concierge Service (24-hour Concierge Lounge access /continental breakfast, hors d’oeuvres, CD/DVD library, private parties arrangements, priority services (Salon/Spa reservations, booking RCI cruise tours/excursions, dining reservations).
+- Guests in all Suites (excluding Junior Suites only) enjoy the following bonus amenities: Concierge Service (24-hour Concierge Lounge access /continental breakfast, hours d’ oeuvres, CD/DVD library, private parties arrangements, priority services (Salon/Spa reservations, booking RCI cruise tours/excursions, dining reservations).

-- RCI Royal Suite accommodations have 2 separate bedrooms (each has 2 twin beds /covertible to queen), plus another room with bunk beds (for 3rd/4th person).
-Additional amenities in Royal Suites are: media center (surround sound, large flat TV, stereo, CD/DVD player), baby grand piano.
+- RCI Royal Suite accommodations have 2 separate bedrooms (each has 2 twin beds /convertible to queen), plus another room with bunk beds (for 3rd/4th person).
+Additional amenities in Royal Suites are media centre (surround sound, large flat TV, stereo, CD/DVD player), baby grand piano.

 - All balcony staterooms are with floor-ceiling sliding doors opening to a private veranda.
 On the Royal Caribbean Navigator ship, cabin balconies on decks 7 and above have plexiglass, while those on deck 6 are with steel railings.
 All portside and starboard balconies are with in-hull design.
 Solid metal rises up to 3 ft / 1 m from deck floor, while the other part of the railing is open.
 Aft-location verandas have larger metal structures.
 Aft-facing balconies are warmer compared to the other ones during cold-weather cruise itineraries.
 Side-location balconies offer better views since the ones closer to the middle are more enclosed.
 The ship’s mid-aft part is humped (wider).
 Cabins on the aft hump’s outer part are premium location staterooms.